-In the beginning, the simulation parameters that are to be determined by the user are given invalid default values.
+Global variables, which are declared as external in include.h, are defined in this file.
+The simulation parameters that are to be determined by the user are given invalid default values.
 This way they are flagged as not been set.
-The subroutine22 get_the_options sets the parameters to the values that the user passes through the command line:
+The function22 get_the_options sets the parameters to the values that the user passes through the command line:

 '''

-L=-1;beta=-1.0D0;nsweep=-1;start=-1;seed=-1
+L=-1;beta=-1.;nsweep=-1;start=-1;seed=-1;

-call get_the_options
+get_the_options(argc,argv);

 '''

 Upon return of get_the_options, one has to check if all the parameters have been set to acceptable values.
-For example, if the user has forgotten to set the lattice size L, the call to the subroutine locerr stops the program and prints the error message passed through its argument:
+For example, if the user has forgotten to set the lattice size L, the call to the function23 locerr stops the program and prints the error message passed through its argument:

 '''

-if(L < 0 )call locerr('L has not been set.')
+if(L < 0 )locerr("L has not been set." );

 '''